shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Linked-lists
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
 Two pointer could be a fast and slow (to detect cycle or middle point).
 Or it could be in same direction and speed but with a gap to find from last nth node.
+- Floyd's algorithm to detect cycles in linked lists.
+If there's a cycle, the rabbit and turtle will meet at some point other than starting point.
+- While inserting in linked list, first set the next of the new element.
+This will reduce 1 additional line of code instead of saving tmp pointer.

 # Stack
 - When encounter a situation where you have to traverse something till end before processing current element, use stack/recursion